Brayzonn/Auto-deploy-webhook/Readme.md

 # GitHub Webhook Deployer

 A secure, production-ready Node.js server that automates deployments from GitHub using webhooks.
-When code is pushed to your repository, this server automatically deploys your changes to your server.
+When code is pushed to your repository, this server automatically deploys the changes to your server using a single, configurable deployment script.

 ## Features

-- 🔒 **Secure**: Verifies GitHub webhook signatures to prevent unauthorized deployments
+- **Secure**: Verifies GitHub webhook signatures to prevent unauthorized deployments
-- 🚀 **Flexible**: Supports multiple branches and repositories
+- **Flexible**: Supports multiple branches and repositories
-- 🛡️ **Protected**: Includes rate limiting to prevent abuse
+- **Protected**: Includes rate limiting to prevent abuse
-- 📦 **Lightweight**: Minimal dependencies and resource usage
+- **Lightweight**: Minimal dependencies and resource usage
-- 🔍 **Transparent**: Detailed logging for troubleshooting
+- **Transparent**: Detailed logging for troubleshooting
-- 🧩 **Configurable**: Easy environment-based configuration
+- **Configurable**: Easy environment-based configuration
+- **Multi-repo**: Single deployment script handles all repositories with contextual environment variables

 ## Prerequisites